tud-zih-energy/otf2xx/README.md

 # otf2xx
-C++ wrapper for Open Trace Format 2
+C++ wrapper for the Open Trace Format 2